sbogh/digital-stethoscope/README.md

 2. Make sure to have FastAPI installed
 3. Take a look at main.py to get an idea of how everything works.
 4. use ```uvicorn main:app --reload``` to run the server

+### Testing

+We used separate testing frameworks for the backend and frontend to ensure reliability across the system.

+#### Backend (FastAPI + pytest)

+All backend logic is tested using `pytest`.

+To run backend tests:
+    ```bash
+    cd backend
+    pytest

+Make sure your virtual environment is activated and all dependencies from requirements.txt are installed.

+**Test coverage includes:**
+- Endpoint behavior
+- Data validation
+- Utility functions

 ### Running the App
 To run ScopeFace locally, start by launching the backend server and then run the iOS app through Xcode.